Free-Prep-Clep.com

 ACE Recommended Passing Score: 400

-Practice Test Available?: Yes (See the Free Resources below)
+Practice Test Available?: Yes - Click here

 Cost: $80 + Sitting Fee (Usually no more than $20) at your testing site.
 Military can take DSSTs for free with Tuition Assistance.
 Check with your Educational Officer!